Neutralization titers reveal the structure of polyclonal antibody responses: Derivation and numerical analysis of Eq.

+For $M>1$, Eq.\,\eqref{sieq:pfreeM} now appears as a complicated product of terms, unlike the case for $M=1$.
+However, we argue that the harmonic mean of all dissociation constants, namely $\mathcal{K}_D^{-1}=\sum_e F_e /{\mathcal{K}_D^{e}}=\sum_a f_a /{K^a_D}$, can still be used to quantify binding in this model.
+To see this, it is instructive to consider two extreme cases.
+First, in the case where there are many epitopes but one epitope (say $e=1$) is heavily targeted by antibody clonotypes (either through a large fraction $F_1$ or through stronger binding through $\mathcal{K}_D^1$), we expect the single epitope picture to hold.
+Specifically, assuming that $F_1/K_D^1\gg F_e/K_D^e$ for all $e>1$, we see that $\mathcal{K}_D\approx \mathcal{K}_D^1/F_1$ and, upon expanding the product in Eq.\,\eqref{sieq:pfreeM}, that where the ellipsis contains terms of order $F_e/K_D^e$ which are small compared to the first two terms in the denominator.

+A second extreme example is the limit where many epitopes are equally targeted: $F_e= 1/M$ and $K_D$ is constant across clonotypes (which in turn implies $\mathcal{K}_D=K_D$).
+In this case, the expansion approximates the exponential function and hence we again see that the concentration at which a given percentage of tiles is bound must scale linearly with $\mathcal{K}_D$.

-We investigate the relation between $c_{50}$ and $\mathcal{K}_D$ in Eq.~\eqref{sieq:pfreeM} through numerical analysis.
+We now show that it {\TM approximately} holds in general, starting with homogeneous sera.
+Specifically, we investigate how $c_{30}$ (concentration at 30\% bound tiles), $c_{50}$ and $c_{70}$ scale with $\mathcal{K}_D$ in the full result Eq.~\eqref{sieq:pfreeM} through numerical analysis.

 We consider a log-normal distribution for the dissociation constants $\{K_D^a\}$ (or equivalently Gaussian $\mathcal{P}(\phi)$ for $\phi_a\propto\log K_D^a$).
 We sample $N=1,000$ values for dissociation constants, repeating this $N_s=10^4$ times.
 As in the main text, we model variability between sera by saying that each serum is described by a Gaussian distribution $\mathcal{P}(\phi_a)$ of antibody affinites with a serum-independent variance $\sigma^2$ but a serum-dependent mean $\mu_s$, which is itself normally distributed with mean $\mu$ and variance $\sigma_1^2$ across individuals.
 As in the main text, we set $\sigma_1=0.9$ and further set $\mu=0$ for simplicity.
 We assign each $K_D^a$ an epitope $e_a$ sampled from $\{1, \dots, M\}$ with equal probability, $1/M$.
 We first assume a homogeneous serum, $f_a\equiv 1/N$.

-For each realization we calculate $c_{50}$ (from Eq.~\eqref{sieq:pfreeM}) and $\mathcal{K}_D$ (the harmonic mean).
-These quantities are plotted against each other in Figure \ref{fig:mepitopes} for different values of $\sigma\in\{1, 2, \dots,8\}$ (indicated by colors) and different values of $M$ (across panels).
-In each case, we find that the two quantities are approximately equal, justifying our use of Eqs.~\eqref{eq:FT} and \eqref{eq:fzm1}.
+For each realization we calculate the three concentrations (from Eq.~\eqref{sieq:pfreeM}) and $\mathcal{K}_D$ (the harmonic mean).
+The natural log of these quantities is then plotted against each other for different values of $\sigma\in\{1, 2, \dots,8\}$ (indicated by colors) for $M=5$ epitopes in Figure \ref{fig:mepitopes5} and $M=25$ epitopes in Figure \ref{fig:mepitopes25}